novafacing/ctf-docker/README.md

 ./run.sh [paths]
 ```

 Where paths is an optional space-separated list of directories to mount to the container.
-They will be mounted to /home/$USER/mount[0...].
+They will be mounted to /root//mount[0...].

 Like the output says....copy paste the link to your browser :)

+If you get error output trying to use phuzzer, just copy and paste the commands *into your host machine's terminal*.
+They won't work inside the container.

 # Configurables